bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/references/p2p_networking.md

 The `getblocktxn` message is defined as a message containing a serialized `BlockTransactionsRequest` message.
-Upon receipt of a properly-formatted `getblocktxn` message, nodes which recently provided the sender of such a message a `cmpctblock` for the block hash identified in this message must respond with either an appropriate `blocktxn` message, or a full block message.
-A `blocktxn` response must contain exactly and only each transaction which is present in the appropriate block at the index specified in the `getblocktxn` indexes list, in the order requested.
+Upon receipt of a properly-formatted `getblocktxn` message, nodes which recently provided the sender of such a message a `cmpctblock` message for the block hash identified in this message must respond with either an appropriate `blocktxn` message, or a full block message.

+A `blocktxn` message response must contain exactly and only each transaction which is present in the appropriate block at the index specified in the `getblocktxn` message indexes list, in the order requested.

-The structure of a `BlockTransactionsRequest` is defined below.
+The structure of `BlockTransactionsRequest` is defined below.

 | Bytes    | Name                 | Data Type              | Description
 |----------|----------------------|------------------------|----------------